Public utility: United Kingdom and Ireland

 In the United Kingdom and Ireland, the state, private firms, and charities ran the traditional public utilities.
 For instance, the Sanitary Districts were established in England and Wales in 1875 and in Ireland in 1878.

 The term can refer to the set of services provided by various organizations that are used in everyday life by the public, such as: electricity generation, electricity retailing, electricity supplies, natural gas supplies, water supplies, sewage works, sewage systems and broadband internet services.
-They are regulated by Ofgem, Ofwat and Ofcom.
+They are regulated by Ofgem, Ofwat, Ofcom, the Water Industry Commission for Scotland and the Utility Regulator in the United Kingdom, and the Commission for Regulation of Utilities and the Commission for Communications Regulation in the Republic of Ireland.
 Disabled community transport services may occasionally be included within the definition.
 They were mostly privatised in the UK during the 1980s.

 United States

-The first public utility in the United States was a grist mill erected on Mother Brook in Dedham, Massachusetts in 1640.
+The first public utility in the United States was a grist mill erected on Mother Brook in Dedham, Massachusetts, in 1640.

 In the U.S., public utilities provide services at the consumer level, be it residential, commercial, or industrial consumer.
 Utilities, merchant power producers and very large consumers buy and sell bulk electricity at the wholesale level through a network of regional transmission organizations (RTO) and independent system operators (ISO) within one of three grids, the Eastern Interconnection, the Texas Interconnection, which is a single ISO, and the Western Interconnection.

 U.S. utilities historically operated with a high degree of financial leverage and low interest coverage ratios compared to industrial companies.
 Investors accepted these credit characteristics because of the regulation of the industry and the belief that there was minimal bankruptcy risk because of the essential services they provide.
 In recent decades several high-profile utility company bankruptcies have challenged this perception.